wingio/iamw.ing/README.md

 > You must have git, node, and pnpm installed

 1. Clone this repository
-   - `git clone https://github.com/wingio/wingio.xyz && cd wingio.xyz`
+   - `git clone https://github.com/wingio/iamw.ing && cd iamw.ing`
 2. Install all dependencies
    - `pnpm i`
 3. Build the site